I have been asked several times this week why PIT hasn’t already clinched a playoff berth, so I figured I’d address it in detail here.

 8 TEN 8-4 6-4

 TEN is at 8-4 here, thus TEN must get 3 wins from their final 4 games in order to prevent PIT clinching on record alone.
 If TEN loses week 14 vs JAX (or week 17 vs HOU, or ties both) and then wins their remaining games, given the conditioins we aleady established for IND above, TEN & IND will both be 1-1 against each other, and 4-2 in division, but IND will hold the common games tiebreaker over TEN (9-3 vs 8-4 or 7-3-2), so IND will win the division.
 TEN at 11-5/10-4-2 here will be 7-5 in conference with a head-to-head loss vs PIT.
 This means that in a 2-way tiebreaker PIT wins over TEN on head-to-head, and in a 3-way tiebreaker, assuming TEN isn’t already knocked out on head-to-head sweep, TEN would drop out on conference record (since PIT is 8-4 here).
 Thus, no matter what, PIT will finish ahead of TEN here, so PIT will clinch a playoff berth.
 However, if TEN goes 11-5/10-4-2, but with at least 1.5 of those wins coming over JAX & HOU, then TEN will win the division tiebreak against IND, and win the AFC South, which obviously prevents TEN from finishing behind PIT.
-Thus, to prevent PIT clinching a playoff berth, TENTEN must win at least 11.5 games OR win 11 games with at least 1.5 of those coming in weeks 14 & 17.
+Thus, to prevent PIT clinching a playoff berth, TEN must win at least 11.5 games OR win 11 games with at least 1.5 of those coming in weeks 14 & 17.
 This also means that a TEN loss in week 14 will clinch a playoff berth for PIT.

-Part 8: KCKC result doesn’t matter
+Part 8: KC result doesn’t matter

 The last team we need to consider is KC.
 If KC wins/ties another game, then they win the AFC West on record alone, which obviously makes them irrelevant here.
 If they lose out, LV wins the division at 11-5 on division record (4-2 vs 5-1), leaving KC in the mix.
 With all of this done, this means we have the following possible teams for wildcards: